texora/GeekU/src/shared/util/Log.md

 ### Filter Configuration

+??? move this into the overall config section

-Filters are configured through the Log.configure() method.
+Filters are configured through the Log.config() method.
 You merely specify a series of filterName/level settings.
 These settings may be sparsely populated, as it merely applies the settings to the master filter.